10up/safe-redirect-manager/readme.txt

 * By default the plugin only allows at most 1000 redirects to prevent performance issues.
 There is a filter `srm_max_redirects` that you can utilize to up this number.
 * "Redirect From" and requested paths are case insensitive by default.
 * Developers can use `srm_additional_status_codes` filter to add status codes if needed.
-* Rules set with 403 and 410 status codes are handled by applying the HTTP status code and rendering a blank page.
+* Rules set with 403 and 410 status codes are handled by applying the HTTP status code and render the default WordPress `wp_die` screen with an optional message.
 * Rules set with a 404 status code will apply the status code and render the 404 template.

 == Changelog ==